Table of Contents

+Since the settlement procedure for this lawsuit has been slow, many victims still have not received compensation.
 The overall amount paid in settlements and punitive damages for the cases was more than $800 million.
-Some of the compensations settled in Risperdal lawsuits are:
+Some of the Risperdal big payouts for adults are:

 A settlement of $680,000 was awarded to a plaintiff prescribed Risperdal for autism in 2003 and later developed female-like breasts.
 According to the plaintiff, the drugmaker failed to warn doctors and patients about the risk of developing Gynecomastia.

 An adolescent boy who began taking Risperdal in 2003 at eight for autism-related behavior disorders and developed Gynecomastia was awarded $70 million.
 The jury found that Janssen Pharmaceuticals, a Johnson & Johnson affiliate, purposefully misled consumers by providing false, or concealing evidence of the risks.

 View this post on Instagram

 Johnson & Johnson was ordered to compensate $8 billion in punitive damages to a 26-year-old victim in October 2019 for failing to set priorities for patient safety over profits.
 The patient had received a $680,000 settlement in damages.

 If you file a personal injury lawsuit against Johnson & Johnson, you may be able to recover the following:

 - Reduced earning capacity related to your injuries; and